| |

 Look for interesting sky - Plain blue sky can be a bit boring and uniform in your landscape shots.
 Add some drama and mix it up a little with fat, fluffy white clouds or dark gray storm brewers.

-If you have some detail in the sky, using the rule of thirds, bring the horizon done towards the center of your scene.
+A good landscape photography tip is to look for some detail in the sky and using the rule of thirds bring the horizon done towards the center of your scene.
 Alternatively, if the sky is dull looking, keep it in the top third of your shot and look for an interesting foreground object to make the landscape look more interesting.

-Also consider using the Polarizing filter to enhance and add contrast and color to bland skies.
+Also landscape photography tip is to consider using the Polarizing filter to enhance and add contrast and color to bland skies.

 Add some color - Vivid colors look great in your scenery shots.
 Greens and Blues are really accentuated and clear.
 After you take your shot, lightly boost the saturation in the RAW editor and add a little extra sharpness to produce a nice crisp photograph.